-The direct supervisorSupervisor has the responsibility of ensuring thate employees perform in accordance with standard safety practices as set forth in the manual.
-They He must also ensure that equipment, materials and work conditions are acceptable according to standards as established in the manual.
+The direct Supervisor has the responsibility of ensuring that employees perform in accordance with standard safety practices as set forth in the manual.
+They must also ensure that equipment, materials and work conditions are acceptable according to standards as established in the manual.